Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

            LoadModule access_compat_module modules/mod_access_compat.so
            LoadModule authz_host_module modules/mod_authz_host.so
            LoadModule filter_module modules/mod_filter.so
-           LoadModule deflate_module modules/mod_deflate.so   #optional - only needed if you plan on using the gzip flate stuff below

 1. Modify the httpd-vhosts.conf file (${apache.home}\conf\extra\httpd-vhosts.conf).
 Remove the sample virtual hosts from the file by deleting the `<VirtualHost *:80>` sections.

 1. Add a new virtual host to your vhosts configuration file that points to the Alfresco Tomcat and Tomcat running ACA/WizardAdmin by adding the following lines.

       Make sure to update server names and paths as needed (aka replace anything surrounded by ${}).
-      Make sure to also Update the proxyPass sections at the bottom to proxy the apporpriate routes.
+      Make sure to also Update the proxyPass sections at the bottom to proxy the appropriate routes.

 ```xml
     <VirtualHost *:80>